philip-g-mak/first-repo/README.md

-my first repo I'm lying on a pebble beach
+my first repo I'm lying on a pebble beach in africa